 Voices are recorded separately from taking the pictures of the scenes.

-Run off the scripts and give students one of the scenes to rehearse before the audition.
+Make copies of the script and give students one of the scenes to rehearse before the audition.

 Help the students dramatize their voice and make their character more believable.